 - Prolonged use of corticosteroids

-Vitamin D, serum calcium, and parathyroid hormone levels are advised in elderly patients with degenerative and metabolic conditions.
-Rheumatoid factor and anti-CCP are indicated for rheumatoid arthritis.
+Vitamin D, serum calcium, and parathyroid hormone levels are recommended in elderly patients with degenerative and metabolic conditions.
+Rheumatoid factor and anti-cyclic citrullinated peptide (CCP) are indicated in patients with rheumatoid arthritis.

-It can differentiate between various diseases like metabolic disorders, inflammatory condition, and tumor/neoplasm.
+X-rays can differentiate between various diseases, such as metabolic disorders, inflammatory conditions, and tumors/neoplasms.

-Although routine X-ray can show non-specific signs, usually it is important to form a baseline.
-X-rays should be done after preparation of the bowel with laxatives and charcoal tablets.
+Although routine X-rays can show nonspecific signs, baseline X-rays can prove important during follow-up evaluations.
+X-rays should be performed after preparation of the bowel with laxatives and charcoal tablets.

 |Electromyography||Nerve root compression due to disc prolapse can be diagnosed by electromyography (EMG).|

 - If there are no red flags, the patient should be reassured and the salient features of back pain should be discussed.

 - Most of the cases of nonspecific acute back pain resolve within 2–4 weeks.